About

 - Value maps that stop safely when an unseen value appears.

-- Array projection, extraction, counting, joining, and simple lookups.
+- Array projection, extraction, filtering, counting, joining, and element lookup.

 What It Does Not Do

 Latentmachine is for structured, repetitive data translation.
-It is not designed for free-text rewriting, language translation, external lookups, arbitrary business logic, database queries, or transformations that depend on information outside the input data.
+It does not handle free-text rewriting, natural language instructions, language translation, external lookups, arbitrary business logic, database queries, or transformations that depend on information outside the input data.
+If the transformation requires runtime state, multi-step logic chains, or information outside the input data, write the function yourself.

 Who It Is For